icy/pacapt/README.md

 ### Install stable `Bash` script 2.4.x from Github

-You can download the stable script and make it executable
+You can download the stable script and make it executable.
+On non-Arch-based system, you may use `pacman` as script name instead of `pacapt`.

 ````
 $ sudo wget -O /usr/local/bin/pacapt \